 Kohl earned his bachelor's (2012) and master's (2014) degrees in composition from the Buchmann Mehta School of Music in Tel Aviv under the guidance of Ruben Seroussi.
 He has also received composition lessons from Mr. Josef Bardanashvili and Prof. Amnon Wolman.

-Kohl's work has been performed at several music festivals and international masterclasses, including Villa Musica (2019), Tectonics (2017), Impuls (2017), CEME (2015, 2017), Darmstadt (2016) and SiMN (2014).
-His works have been performed by the Mivos Quartet, the JACK Quartet, Meitar Ensemble, Hand Werk Ensemble, International Ensemble Modern Academy IEMA), Móbile Ensemble, Gleb Kanasevich, Yotam Silberstein, Han Chen, Gunnhildur Einarsdóttir and others.
-He is the recipient of the ACUM Prize (2018), the Israeli Prime Minister's Prize (2016), the second prize in Buchmann-Mehta competitions, (2011, 2015) and the audience award in the Aviv Competitions for Israeli Composers (2013).
+Kohl's compositions have been featured at various music festivals and international masterclasses, including the AMMERSEErenade Klasikfestival (2022), Villa Musica (2019), Tectonics (2017), Impuls (2017), CEME (2015, 2017), Darmstadt (2016), and SiMN (2014).
+His works have been performed by renowned ensembles and artists such as the Mivos Quartet, the JACK Quartet, Meitar Ensemble, Hand Werk Ensemble, International Ensemble Modern Academy (IEMA), Kaunas Quartet, Móbile Ensemble, Gleb Kanasevich, Yotam Silberstein, Han Chen, Erica Le Roux, Alexander Hülshoff, and Gunnhildur Einarsdóttir, among others.

 View full academic CV